bombinisecurity/bombini/docs/design.md

 example) data structure.
 It also can enrich kernel event with some user mode data.

-### Transmiter
+### Transmitter

-Transmiter sends serialized events (byte arrays) to different sources (unix socket, stdout, file, etc).
+Transmitter sends serialized events (byte arrays) to different sources (unix socket, stdout, file, etc).

 ### Config